 Structure of Program

-The program consists of lower division, (general education and required pre-professional courses), and upper division nursing courses.
+The Traditional BSN track consists of lower division, (general education and required pre-professional courses), and upper division nursing courses.
 Lower division course work may be completed at the University of Florida, a community college, or another four-year institution.
-University of Florida pre-nursing students must meet tracking criteria to be considered for admission into the generic baccalaureate program.
+University of Florida pre-nursing students must meet tracking criteria to be considered for admission into the traditional baccalaureate track.
 Students enroll in upper division nursing course work as juniors each fall semester.

-The Traditional BSN program is four semesters in length and provides learning experiences in a variety of clinical settings, including community health agencies, clinics, hospitals and homes.
+The Traditional BSN track is four semesters in length and provides learning experiences in a variety of clinical settings, including community health agencies, clinics, hospitals and homes.
 Nursing courses include classroom and laboratory activities correlated with supervised clinical practice experiences.
 Students have the opportunity to analyze a variety of issues in professional nursing practice and health care.

 Students are also introduced to a basic understanding of how evidence is developed, including the research process and clinical judgment in nursing.
 Students will understand and respect variations in care and increased complexity across continuum of care.
 The transition course is the culminating clinical practice experience in the program and provides opportunity for integration and synthesis of previous concepts and professional role behaviors.